 Habitat destruction is the main threat facing Barbary macaques.
 The zoo is a supporter of the species protection project Barbary Macaque Awareness and Conservation (BMAC), which conducts education programs and is working to help ensure that illegally captured macaques are released again. more information

-The major threats facing this tapir are poaching and habitat destruction.
-In the framework of a research project in the Pantanal in South America, collar tags are providing insights into the lifestyle of these animals, and local residents are being informed about “their” fauna. more information
+The major threats the lowland tapir is facing are poaching, diseases and habitat destruction.
+In the framework of a comprehensive research project in South America, GPS-collars are providing insights into the lifestyle of these animals.
+Fecal and tissue samples are analyzed and local residents are being informed more information

 European pond turtle species protection project